 Outside Employment - Any job other than the current position with the WSCJTC.
-This could include, but is not limited to, employment by another unit of government or state agency, private employment, self-employment, work under personal service contracts with the state, serving as a consultant or advisor, and volunteer activities that, if compensated, could be considered Outside Employment.
+This could include, but is not limited to, employment by another unit of government or state agency, private employment, self-employment, work under personal service contracts with the state, serving as a consultant or advisor, and volunteer activities.